|International Computer Science and Engineering Society (ICSES)|

 Cite this manuscript as

-Vikas Maheshwari, Govardhanam P Ramacharyulu, "Dielectric Resonator based Multifunctional Antennas for Next Generation Communication Devices," ICSES Transactions on Computer Hardware and Electrical Engineering (ITCHEE), In Press, pp. 1-2, Mar.
+Vikas Maheshwari, Govardhanam P Ramacharyulu, "Dielectric Resonator based Multifunctional Antennas for Next Generation Communication Devices," ICSES Transactions on Computer Hardware and Electrical Engineering (ITCHEE), vol. 4, no. 3, pp. 1-2, Sep.
 2018.

 For External Scientific Databeses